hideya/langchain-mcp-tools-py/README.md

 ### For Developers

-For deeper technical details about implementation challenges and solutions, see [TECHNICAL.md](TECHNICAL.md).
+See [TECHNICAL.md](TECHNICAL.md) for technical details about implementation challenges and solutions.